Showing top 0 results 0 results found

 Relationship marketing is a form of marketing that focuses on customer retention and customer satisfaction rather than sales transactions.
 It differs from other forms of marketing by recognizing the long-term value of building customer loyalty.
 Relationship marketing emphasizes communication, avoids intrusive advertising and sales messages.

 If we were to compare relationship marketing to our everyday lives, I think most of us would agree that we feel more comfortable spending time with those who are close to us rather than with strangers who want to sell us something.
 Our friends know us well, care about us, and we trust them.
 When they recommend a product, we’re more likely to follow their advice instead of listening to a clerk in a store.
+Relationship marketing can help a company achieve that.

 Knowing this, it seems odd that some brands don’t do more to get to know their customers and build a strong relationship with them.